 What’s next for the accredited investor rule?

-The announcement drew a rebuke from Republican SEC commissioners Hester Peirce and Elad Roisman.
-Though they support the possibility of indexing on a going-forward basis, the SEC’s Small Business Advisory Committee has recommended leaving the current thresholds in place.
-They and other critics claim that higher thresholds would have a disproportionate impact on communities with lower median household incomes and costs of living—which could lead to fewer investment opportunities and reduced access to capital for emerging funds and entrepreneurs in those regions, as well as raise new barriers to capital for entrepreneurs from underrepresented populations.
+The announcement drew a rebuke from Republican SEC Commissioners Hester Peirce and former Commissioner Elad Roisman.
+The SEC’s Small Business Advisory Committee has recommended leaving the current thresholds in place.
+It claims that higher thresholds would have a disproportionate impact on communities with lower median household incomes and costs of living—which could lead to fewer investment opportunities and reduced access to capital for emerging funds and entrepreneurs in those regions, as well as raise new barriers to capital for entrepreneurs from underrepresented populations.

 To stay up to date on matters related to investment policy, including changes to the accredited investor rule, subscribe to the Carta Policy Weekly Brief: